mkromis/MinoriEditorShell/README.md

 * IMesSettings is for custom setting view models in the settings manager, (Still need to have a view for them in platform target).
 * IMesSettingsManger is for managaing all of the settings view models.

+## Build environmant

+For windows this is currently being ran on Visual Studio 2019 Community edition with **.Net Core cross platfom development**, and **.Net Desktop Envirionment**
+This project depends on netstandard library for its core build.
+Future plans involves targeting other platforms.

 ## What is this